roookeee/datus/USAGE.md

 }
 ```

+Great, we are done!
 That's it for this example.

 ## Sample projects
 There are two sample projects located in the [sample-projects](https://github.com/roookeee/datus/tree/master/sample-projects) directory